LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 - **Server Name or IP**

-  Do not include https:// or http:// in the server name.
-If you wish to specify https do it in the *protocol* field.
+  - Do not include https:// or http:// in the server name.
+If you wish to specify https do it in the *protocol* field, just enter `https`.
+  - Do not put a slash at the end of the server name.